 3.4.
-TUITION REFUND POLICY
+TUITION REFUND POLICY FOR STUDENTS WHO ARE SELF-PAY

-A student who cancels, withdraws for personal or medical reasons, is suspended, or is dismissed will receive a refund of tuition and fees within 30 days of any of the foregoing in accordance with the following schedule:
+A self-pay student who cancels, withdraws for personal or medical reasons, is suspended, or is dismissed will receive a refund of tuition and fees within 30 days of any of the foregoing in accordance with the following schedule:

-- 100% during the first week of the semester;

-- 75% during the second week of the semester; - 50% during the third week of the semester; or - 25% during the fourth week of the semester.
+- 100% during the first week of the semester; - 75% during the second week of the semester; - 50% during the third week of the semester; or - 25% during the fourth week of the semester.